Prayer Links and Services

 ● Lighting a candle before you pray can help you to focus and listen.

 ● Jesus taught us the Lord’s Prayer so that we would always have words to say.
-Use it!

 ● The “Examen”.
 Don’t let the name put you off!
 This is a very simple way to prayerfully review your day with God in five steps:

 1. Become aware of God’s presence, or ask God to help you remember he’s there with you.

 2. Review the day with gratitude (as best you can!)

 3. Pay attention to how you’re feeling about it.

 4. Choose one feature of the day and pray about it.

 5. Look toward tomorrow.
 What do you expect the day to hold?